-Applications are due Wednesday, February 28, 2018.
+Applications accepted on a rolling basis until internships are filled.
 Please visit apply.chci.org to complete your application!

 The CHCI-SHRM Scholar Intern program allows undergraduate and graduate students to not only receive monetary support for their education, but also gain hands-on experience in the human resources field through a paid internship during summer 2018.

-During summer 2018, CHCI and the Society for Human Resource Management (SHRM) will award five paid internships at SHRM member organizations in the following cities:
+During summer 2018, CHCI and the Society for Human Resource Management (SHRM) will award two paid internships at SHRM member organizations:

 The CHCI-SHRM Scholar-Intern program is designed to allow students who are interested in learning more about the Human Resources field to gain first-hand experience with the day-to-day responsibilities and functions of a human resources department.
 Both individuals who are committed to a career in human resources and those interested in learning more about the field are encouraged to apply.